Learning Decision-Sufficient Representations for Linear Optimization: A Tractable Algorithm that Finds Pointwise SDD

 \section{A Tractable Algorithm that Finds Pointwise SDD}

-In this section, we present an adaptive cutting-plane routine that, for a fixed (and possibly unknown) cost vector $c\in\C$, sequentially queries inner products $q^\top c$ and outputs a dataset that is pointwise sufficient at $c$.
-The routine maintains the data-consistent fiber $\C_k=\C(\Dset,s(c;\Dset))$ and repeatedly checks whether $\C_k$ lies inside the optimality cone of a single LP basis; when containment fails, it queries the normal of a reachable violated facet to shrink the fiber.
+In this section, we present a sequential cutting-plane routine that is run \emph{offline} to construct a pointwise-sufficient dataset for a fixed (and possibly unknown) cost vector $c\in\C$.
+The resulting dataset itself remains non-adaptive: once it is returned, its measurements are prescribed in advance.
+At iteration $k$, with current query set $\Dset_k$, the routine maintains the data-consistent fiber $\C_k:=\C(\Dset_k,s(c;\Dset_k))$, that is, the set of cost vectors still consistent with the measurements collected so far, and repeatedly checks whether $\C_k$ lies inside the optimality cone of a single LP basis; when containment fails, it adds the normal of a reachable violated facet to shrink the fiber.
 Under Assumption~\ref{ass:nondeg}, each iteration solves one LP over $\X$ and at most $d-m$ convex minimization subproblems over the current fiber.
 Moreover, every new queried direction is decision-relevant (lies in $\dir(\X^\star(\C))$) and is linearly independent of the previous queries; consequently, the procedure makes at most $d^\star$ queries.

-Unlike the global SDD characterization in Section~\ref{sec:prelim}, pointwise sufficiency is a containment statement about a single fiber $\C(\Dset,s(c;\Dset))$ and does not require $\C$ to be open.
+Unlike the global SDD characterization in Section~\ref{sec:prelim}, pointwise sufficiency is a containment statement about a single fiber and does not require $\C$ to be open.
 Accordingly, the only structural assumption we use in this section for the prior set is convexity; we take it closed only for algorithmic convenience (Remark~\ref{rem:closure-ok}).
 Remaining proofs for this section appear in Appendix~\ref{app:sec5}.